izanaginookami10/web_to_epub/README.md

 <strong>I'm experiencing some bugs with the chapter ordering when downloading many chapters, will try to fix it asap</strong>

-<strong>Ignore the 'dist' folder, just get the .exe file (just double click) or the .py (execute them on your IDE) files</strong>.
-I just don't now how to delete a whole folder on github (yet).
+<strongJust get the .exe file or the .py (execute them on your IDE or with the CMD using Python, ie writing "python epub_converter.py") files (need both epub_converter.py AND functions.py)</strong> and it should prompt a CMD window from which you should be able to download and make epubs of online novels by following instructions (just copy paste ToC/Chapter link and choose whether you want it all downloaded or if you prefer a specific range of chapters).

-Or, you could also execute the 'epub_converter.py' file from the cmd using Python ie writing "python epub_converter.py", you will need to install the necessary modules though.
+If you make use of the py files, you will need to install the necessary modules though.
 You can also do that with the CMD: "pip install [module name]" (You will be notified of the lacking modules by the script itself).
 Naturally, you need the "functions.py" file in the same directory as "epub_converter.py" for it to work properly.

 As of now, you should only be able to safely(?) download novels from RoyalRoad and WuxiaWorld.